Theog-ui/business-analyst-portfolio/README.md

 - `outreach_note.md` — Short note you can send with an application.
 - `pinned_post.md` — Caption to pin on LinkedIn with the portfolio link.

-**How to use**
-- Upload the folder to Notion or GitHub and add the link to your LinkedIn Featured.
-- In applications, reference “scenario pack (TSV/JSON/HTML/XML) + QA rubric + SOP + metrics.”